 Over the past years, many evidence-based studies indicate that food may affect your mood in several ways.
-It is a complex relationship, which depends “on the time of the day”, the quality and quantity of the macro and micronutrients consumed, and the age and dietary history of the person.
+It is a complex relationship, which depends on the time of the day, the quality and quantity of the macro and micronutrients consumed, and the age and dietary history of the person.
 Diet may change brain structure, chemistry, and physiology, thus affecting mood and performance.
-In the same way, food might improve cognitive function and memory, reduce symptoms of depression, anxiety and other mental health issues.
+In the same way, food might improve cognitive function and memory and reduce symptoms of depression, anxiety, and other mental health issues.

 Think about it…

 The brain is working 24/7, without a break (even when we sleep), needing a constant supply of fuel.
 However, it is not able to synthesize or store its own energy, so food provides an immediate source of energy.
 How well your brain will work depends on the kind of “fuel” you provide by eating.
 It’s no surprise that, as with the rest of our body, our brain works better with “premium fuel” like nutrient-dense foods; full of vitamins, minerals, antioxidants, the right kind of carbohydrates and fats.
 Although it can’t “cure” depression or put us in a better mood instantly, food can bring changes in how we feel and behave.